MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 ## Showcasing only Bones

 To control the visibility of the vessels, right-click on the ` LUTRescale1` module connected to the vessels.
 Open the *Show Window* and select *Automatic Panel*.
-Effortlessly drag and drop the *targetMax* field into the `AnimationRecorder` module's fields section.
+Drag and drop the *targetMax* field into the `AnimationRecorder` module's fields section.

 ![ LUTRescale1 & AnimationRecorder](/images/tutorials/visualization//pathtracer/V9_8.png " LUTRescale1 & AnimationRecorder")